urospenezic/my-obsidian-notes-md/ASP.NET Learning Notes/ASP.NET Core/Configs.md

 In Program.cs we do configuration of data sources and services.
 Take a look at 'Add services to the container' part.
 Here we can specify a singleton data source as a service by doing builder.Services.AddSingleton<IRepository, RepositoryImpl>();

+Or for db context and EF Core use AddScoped instead of singleton